 What is meant by CCTV?

-CCTV is the abbreviated term for Closed Circuit Television and refers to cameras used to film certain premises or public places in order to monitor what is happening in these places.
+CCTV is the abbreviated term for closed circuit television and refers to cameras used to film and monitor what is happening in certain premises or public places.

-In the society in which we live there is constant use of CCTV footage.
-Mainly this is used for security concerns by business, shops, public places and is often administered by local councils in order to provide information to bodies such as the police.
+The UK is recognised as a leading user of CCTV and cameras are a common sight on practically every high street in the country.
+Mainly this is used to address security concerns of businesses and individuals and is often administered by local councils to provide information to bodies such as the police.

 Do I have a legal right to obtain footage of myself taken from CCTV?

-Accordingly an individual will have a legal right under the Data Protection Act to be provided with access to this data.
+CCTV footage of an individual falls under the definition of ‘personal data’ under DPA 1998.
+Accordingly, you have a legal right under the Act to be provided with access to this data.

 Organisations must provide the footage within 40 days of the request being made.
 They are allowed to charge you up to £10 to provide the footage.

 - who can see the information.

 Data protection rules don’t apply if you install a camera on your own home to protect it from burglary.